airthreesixty/website-air360/content/en/product.lazy.md

 Create the segments and push them to your MarTech stack through our integrations.
 ::

-::single-description{imagePath="/en/errorDetection.jpeg" alt="Extensive integration features" :icon="/icons/iconBubble.svg"}
+::single-description{imagePath="/en/errorDetection.jpeg" alt="Extensive integration features" :icon="message-exclamation"}
 #title
 No code error detection
 #description